-You can also earn Starpoints on the Chase Marriott Rewards® Premier Credit Card Click Here to get more details on this card and compare to other business travel cards!
+You can earn Starpoints on the Chase Marriott Rewards® Premier Credit Card Click Here to get more details on this card and compare to other business travel cards!

 If you transfer hotel points to Air Canada’s Aeroplan mileage program from 3/12-4/16 you’ll get a 25% bonus.